theninthsky/historical-market-data/README.md

 **Note**: while the end of the time range in [dukascopy-node](https://www.npmjs.com/package/dukascopy-node) is not inclusive, here it is (i.e. **2020-01-01** to **2020-01-07** will include **2020-01-07**)

-There is also an `instrument-map.js` file inside `src/config`, this file contains a better formatted names for various instruments.
+Inside `src/lib` there is an `instrument-map.js` file, this file contains a better formatted names for various instruments.
 A good source of formatted names is [Yahoo Finance](https://finance.yahoo.com/).

 These mapped names will be used for naming folders.